pabitra0177/Encrypto_pyhton_2019/README.md

 # Project Title :- Encrypto

-One Paragraph of project description goes here // It will be ready soon
+Encrypto is your personal Encryptor and decryptor.
+It comes in a suitable UI made with PyQt5.
+Encrypto doesn't only operate on text files, it goes way beyond that.
+And also incase you forgot your key , it gives you log file, which of course is not in any encrypted form.   // It will be ready soon

 ## Getting Started